-Secondly, starting in December, 2007, the Chase Lock Box used for parking violations payments became problematic for the Office of the City Auditor to verify accuracy, as limited information was being made available.
+A second concern evolved when the Chase Lock Box used for parking violations payments became problematic for the Office of the City Auditor to verify for accuracy, as limited information was being made available.
 After December, 2007, the situation worsened, with the Systems Accounting Manager and the accounting staff unable to provide the monthly reconciliations needed by the Office of the City Auditor to verify that the receipts being credited to the Chase Bank parking violation lock box Account 405 are accurate and correct.
-The Office of the City Auditor noted this development in the Cash and Investments audit for the quarter for January through March, 2008.